-28.1 Parking permit rates for current lots and Lincoln Creek will not change during the term of this Agreement.

-28.2 On those days when they work during the evening shift, Library faculty shall have access to one evening parking permit held by the Library for parking spaces near the libraries after 5:00 p.m.
+- 28.1 The University's parking rates for fiscal years 2024 and 2025 will be as provided in Appendix E. Parking rates for fiscal years 2026 and 2027 will be determined by the University's Parking and Transportation Advisory Committee to make recommendations about future parking rate increases.
+UFWW will be given the option to name a representative to the Committee. - On those days when they work during the evening shift, Library faculty shall have access to one evening parking permit held by the Library for parking spaces near the libraries after 5:00 p.m.

-Executed this day of November, 2021.
+Executed this day of , 2023.

-Sabah Randhawa, WWU President
+Sabah Randhawa, WWU President Peter Pihos, UFWW President

-Theresa Warburton, UFWW President
+Matt Roelofs, UFWW Bargaining Chair

 Approved as to legal form

 , Assistant Attorney General